 Over the last year the DPC has been working on developing a Downtown Master Plan as identified as a priority item in the City's Corporate Strategic Plan.
 Staff feel that it would beneficial to have these members remain on the Commission as they are actively involved in the Master Plan process.

 Rob Niewenhuizen, A.Sc.T.

-cc Erin Jackson, Corporate Officer
+Director of Engineering and Public Works cc Erin Jackson, Corporate Officer